 “If you look at the statistics, men and women orgasm at completely different times.
 If you look at men, they orgasm anywhere between five to seven minutes on average and perhaps three to seven minutes depending on age.
-For women, that’s fifteen to twenty minutes, sometimes more.
+For women, that’s 15 to 20 minutes, sometimes more.
 Women naturally take a longer time to warm the body up and experience some sexual pleasure, arousal and then orgasm.
 So if you’re dealing with a guy who is five minutes and a woman who is fifteen to twenty minutes, of course, there’s often going to be discrepancies.

 Fortunately, there are ways to deal with this cruel trick that mother nature has played on us, and Marissa has the answers.”

 “It’s so important for people to understand that if you’re in a relationship, it’s the couple’s issue, and the couple has to deal with it together.
 That means we should work towards ruling out biology.
 Let’s make appointments at our doctors and gynecologists and neurologists just to make sure that everything is where it needs to be.
 That should be something the couple is doing together.”

 Forget about the orgasm (for now)